RtcpDev/Omost/README.md

 (Note that quant LLM requires `bitsandbytes` - some 9XX or 10XX or 20XX GPUs may have trouble in running it.
 If that happens, just use our official huggingface space.)

+If you don't want to load the pretrained LLM, it turns out that models like Gemini 2.5 Pro and the OpenAI O-series of models can take in the original description of the OMOST code framework and generate coherent code while following instructions.
+If you want to try this out, run gradio_code.py instead of gradio_app.py.
+Happy hacking!

 # Screenshots

 (All with random seed 12345)